Traveling from Missouri to Illinois for the Abortion Pill

 March 26, 2026

-Missouri has a total ban on abortion with no exceptions for rape or incest, but Illinois does not.
-You can legally travel from Missouri to Illinois for the abortion pill.
-The Center for Women in Westchester, IL is approximately 4.5 hours from St. Louis and serves patients from Missouri regularly.
-No residency requirement applies.
+Missouri has a total ban on abortion, with no exceptions for rape or incest.
+Abortion is legal in Illinois, and you can legally travel there for the abortion pill.
+The Center for Women in Westchester, IL is about 4.5 hours from St. Louis and serves patients from Missouri regularly.
+You do not need to live in Illinois to get care.

 Can I legally travel from Missouri to Illinois for the abortion pill?

 Yes.
 You can legally travel from Missouri to Illinois for abortion care.
-There is no law that prevents you from seeking healthcare in another state.
-Illinois has no residency requirement — you do not need to live in Illinois or have an Illinois ID to receive care.
+No law stops you from getting healthcare in another state.
+Illinois has no residency rule.
+You do not need to live there or have an Illinois ID to get care.

-Missouri's total abortion ban, which took effect after the Dobbs decision in 2022, prohibits all abortions except in cases of medical emergency.
-The ban does not include exceptions for rape or incest.
-This law applies only within Missouri.
-Once you cross into Illinois, you are under Illinois law, where abortion is legal and protected.
+Missouri's total ban on abortion took effect after the Dobbs decision in 2022.
+It bans all abortions except in a medical emergency, and there are no exceptions for rape or incest.
+The ban only applies inside Missouri.
+Once you cross into Illinois, you are under Illinois law, and abortion there is legal and protected.

-Illinois has shield laws that specifically protect patients who travel from other states for abortion care.
-Missouri cannot use Illinois courts to pursue legal action against you for receiving care that is legal in Illinois.
+Illinois also has shield laws that protect patients who travel from other states for care.
+Missouri cannot use Illinois courts to take legal action against you for care that is legal in Illinois.
+Laws can change, though, so ask about the current rules at your visit if you are worried.

 How far is the drive from Missouri?

-The Center for Women is located in Westchester, IL, a western suburb of Chicago.
-Here are approximate driving times from major Missouri cities:
+The Center for Women is in Westchester, IL, a western suburb of Chicago.
+Here are rough driving times from major Missouri cities:

 For patients in the St. Louis area, there are also clinics closer to the border in the Metro East region of Illinois.
-However, if you prefer the in-person, provider-supervised care that The Center for Women provides, the extra drive may be worth it.
+If you prefer the in-person, doctor-supervised care The Center for Women provides, the extra drive may be worth it.

 What should I expect at the appointment?

 Your appointment at The Center for Women takes about 1 hour.
-The provider will perform an ultrasound to confirm how far along you are, review your health history and medications, and prescribe the abortion pill if you are eligible (up to 10 weeks of pregnancy).
+The doctor will do an ultrasound to confirm how far along you are.
+They will also review your health history and medicines, then prescribe the abortion pill if you are eligible (up to 10 weeks of pregnancy).

-You will take the first pill, mifepristone, at the clinic during your visit.
-This pill rarely causes immediate symptoms, so you will feel fine to drive home afterward — even with a 4 to 5 hour drive ahead.
-The second set of pills, misoprostol, is taken at home 24 to 48 hours later.
-The provider gives you clear instructions for timing and what to expect.
+You take the first pill, mifepristone, at the clinic during your visit.
+It rarely causes immediate symptoms, so you will feel fine to drive home after, even with a 4 to 5 hour drive ahead.
+You take the second set of pills, misoprostol, at home 24 to 48 hours later.
+The doctor gives you clear instructions on timing and what to expect.

-The cost is $380 and covers your appointment, ultrasound, both medications, and a follow-up visit.
-A cash discount is available.
-Bring a valid photo ID — your Missouri driver's license works.
+The cost is $380.
+It covers your appointment, ultrasound, both medicines, and a follow-up visit, and a cash discount is available.
+Bring a valid photo ID; your Missouri driver's license works.

 How do Illinois shield laws protect me?

 Illinois shield laws protect out-of-state patients who travel to Illinois for abortion care.
-Under these laws, Illinois will not cooperate with investigations, subpoenas, or legal actions from Missouri or any other state related to abortion care that was legal in Illinois.
+Under these laws, Illinois will not help with another state's investigations, subpoenas, or legal actions over care that was legal in Illinois.
+That includes actions from Missouri.

-Your medical records at The Center for Women are protected by both federal HIPAA regulations and Illinois state privacy laws.
-Missouri law enforcement cannot access your records through Illinois courts or agencies.
+Your medical records at The Center for Women are protected by federal HIPAA rules and by Illinois privacy laws.
+Missouri law enforcement cannot get your records through Illinois courts or agencies.

 What practical tips should I know for the trip?

-A trip from Missouri to Westchester is a full day of driving, so planning ahead helps.
-Here are practical suggestions:
+A trip from Missouri to Westchester is a full day of driving, so it helps to plan ahead:

-• Plan for the full day: With a 4.5-hour drive each way from St. Louis (longer from other cities), plus a 1-hour appointment, you are looking at a 10 to 12 hour day.
-Consider leaving early in the morning.
+• Plan for the full day: The drive from St. Louis is about 4.5 hours each way, and longer from other cities.
+Add a 1-hour appointment and you are looking at a 10 to 12 hour day.
+Leaving early in the morning helps.

-• Consider staying overnight: There are affordable hotels near the clinic in Westchester and surrounding suburbs.
-Staying overnight before or after your appointment can make the trip less tiring.
-This is entirely a personal choice, not a medical requirement.
+• Consider staying overnight: There are low-cost hotels near the clinic in Westchester and the nearby suburbs.
+Staying over before or after your visit can make the trip less tiring.
+It is a personal choice, not a medical requirement.

 • Misoprostol timing: You take the second set of pills at home 24 to 48 hours after your visit.
-This gives you plenty of time to drive home and get settled before any symptoms begin.
+That leaves plenty of time to drive home and get settled before any symptoms begin.

-• What to bring: Photo ID, comfortable clothing for the drive, a phone charger, snacks and water, and a list of any medications you take.
+• What to bring: Photo ID, comfortable clothes for the drive, a phone charger, snacks and water, and a list of any medicines you take.

 • Gas and rest stops: The I-55 corridor between St. Louis and Chicago has regular gas stations and rest areas.
-Plan your stops so you drive comfortably.
+Plan your stops so the drive stays comfortable.

 Can I bring someone with me?

-You do not need a companion, but you are welcome to bring someone for support or to share the driving on a long trip.
+You do not need a companion, but you are welcome to bring someone for support or to share the driving.
 Your companion can wait in the waiting area during your appointment, which takes about 1 hour.

-If you are traveling with children, the clinic does not have childcare facilities, and children cannot be in the exam room.
-Plan for another adult to watch them during your visit.
-Nearby restaurants or shopping areas can keep them occupied.
+The clinic does not have childcare, and children cannot be in the exam room.
+If you travel with kids, plan for another adult to watch them during your visit.
+Nearby restaurants or shopping areas can keep them busy.

-Some patients find it helpful to have a support person available by phone when they take misoprostol at home, even if that person is not with them for the clinic visit.
+Some patients like to have a support person on the phone when they take misoprostol at home.
+That helps even if the person did not come along for the clinic visit.

 How do I schedule my appointment?